OpenNebula/docs/source/integration_and_development/system_interfaces/api.rst

 one.vm.attachsg
 --------------------------------------------------------------------------------

 -  **Description**: Attaches a Security Group to network interface of Virtual Machine.
-If the Virtual Machine is running, apply the Security Group rules to corresponding driver.
+If the Virtual Machine is running it updates the associated rules.
 -  **Parameters**

 +------+------------+--------------------------------------------------------------------------------------------------------+